 Reasons People Send International Money Transfers

 1. Buying property abroad means you will have to get some money into an overseas bank, or make a payment to a financial entity.
-If you’re buying a property you may need to send a sizeable deposit, and then make regular transfers for mortgage payments, this is when you will save with a service that has zero cost transfers.
+If you’re buying a property, say for instance in Europe, you may need to send a sizeable deposit, and then make regular transfers for mortgage payments, this is when you will save with a service that has zero cost transfers.

 For this type of situation it is highly recommended to use a currency transfer specialist.
 The rate they can quote you will beat most banks, and the fees will be a saving regardless.